Keaton Wallace: College career

 On December 3, 2019, Wallace posted a junior season-high 31 points, nine rebounds and five assists in an 89–67 win over Texas A&M–Corpus Christi.
 He recorded the most free throws without a miss (15) in program history.
 As a junior, Wallace averaged 18.8 points, 4.5 rebounds and 3.1 assists per game, repeating on the Second Team All-Conference USA.
 On February 5, 2021, he recorded a senior season-high 33 points and seven rebounds in an 87–80 win against FIU.
 As a senior, Wallace averaged 16.8 points, 5.5 rebounds and 3.4 assists per game, and was named to the Second Team All-Conference USA for a third time.
 He left as the second-leading scorer in program history behind Jhivvan Jackson.
 Wallace declared for the 2021 NBA draft, forgoing his additional year of college eligibility.

 Professional career

-Ontario Clippers (2021–present)
+Agua Caliente / Ontario Clippers (2021–2023)

 After going undrafted in the 2021 NBA draft, Wallace joined the Memphis Grizzlies for the 2021 NBA Summer League.
-He was selected with the ninth pick of the second round of the 2021 NBA G League draft by the Wisconsin Herd and subsequently traded to the Ontario Clippers, joining the team on October 27.
+He was selected with the ninth pick of the second round of the 2021 NBA G League draft by the Wisconsin Herd and subsequently traded to the Agua Caliente Clippers, joining the team on October 27.

 On February 21, 2023, Wallace agreed to a two-way contract with the Los Angeles Clippers.
 He was waived by the Clippers on March 1, without having played a game at the NBA level.
 On March 4, 2023, Wallace was reacquired by the Ontario Clippers.

+Atlanta Hawks / College Park Skyhawks (2023–present)

+On August 31, 2023, Wallace's rights were traded to the College Park Skyhawks and on September 29, he signed with the Atlanta Hawks.
+However, he was waived on October 8.
+On October 29, he joined the College Park Skyhawks.

+On July 15, 2024, Wallace signed a two-way contract with the Hawks.

+Three years after going undrafted, Wallace finally made his NBA debut on October 27, 2024 in a 104 - 128 loss to the Oklahoma City Thunder where he recorded 2 points and 1 rebound in 3 minutes of playing time.

+On January 15, 2025, Wallace scored a career-high 27 points in a 110-94 win against the Chicago Bulls.
+On April 13, Wallace recorded his first career triple-double, scoring 15 points, grabbing 11 rebounds, and recording 15 assists in a 117–105 win over the Orlando Magic.
+He made 31 total appearances (five starts) for Atlanta during the 2024–25 NBA season, averaging 5.4 points, 1.6 rebounds, and 2.6 assists.

+On October 18, 2025, the Hawks converted Wallace's two-way contract into a standard contract.